Washboard Blues

 Lawrence apparently has ambitious plans for Wilson, which do not include renaming the town in his own honor.
 He fully intends to engineer a metamorphosis of Wilson into a cultural and educational center for the Arkansas delta.
 For starters, the Wilson estate is being transformed into an elite private school.

-Mississippi County, AR Courthouse |
+Mississippi County, AR courthouse |

 The Missouri bootheel country is a land of rice farming.
 Lush green expanses of the grain spread outward from the roadside.
 Some areas clearly have seen too much rain, as flood water had some fields completely under water.